bsv-blockchain/message-box-server/backend/DEPLOYING.md

   }
 }
 ```
-Note: hydrateWith: "mongo" instructs LARS to pass a MongoDB Db instance to your factory.
+Note: hydrateWith: "mongo" instructs LARS to pass a MongoDB instance to your service factory.
 ________________________________________
 ### MongoDB Setup
 LARS will not run any migrations.
 You must provide an active MongoDB database via environment variables.